reactome/ReactomeGraph4R/README.md

 library(ReactomeGraph4R)
 login()
 ```
-The `login()` is a required step that allows you to connect to your local Neo4j server by answering two questions:
+The `login()` is a _required_ step that allows you to connect to your local Neo4j server, by answering two questions:

 - Is the url 'http://localhost:7474'?
 (Yes/no/cancel)
 - Does Neo4J require authentication?
 (Yes/no/cancel)